Chart Color Schemes

 Hackham West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Hackham West, as evaluated at the 2016 Census, comprised 79.9% houses and 20.1% other dwellings.
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Hackham West was 24.9%, with the remainder being mortgaged (32.6%) or rented (42.5%).
-The median monthly mortgage repayment was $1,083, below Adelaide metro's average of $1,562.
-Median weekly rent was $238, compared to Adelaide metro's $320.
-Nationally, Hackham West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Hackham West, as per the latest Census, 79.9% of dwellings were houses, with the remaining 20.1% being semi-detached, apartments, or other types.
+This compares to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Hackham West stood at 24.9%, with mortgaged dwellings at 32.6% and rented ones at 42.5%.
+The median monthly mortgage repayment was $1,083, lower than Adelaide metro's average of $1,562.
+Median weekly rent in Hackham West was $238, compared to Adelaide metro's $320.
+Nationally, Hackham West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing